 - Light configuration means that all CORBA-based services are disabled.
-To build the modules in light configuration --disable-corba-gen option must be passed to the configure command (see paragraph 2 for details).
-To run SALOME in the light configuration, the command runLightSalome.csh (or runLightSalome.sh) from GUI module is used. - Building in full configuration enables all CORBA services (no --disable-corba-gen parameters to configure).
+To build the modules in "light" configuration -DSALOME_LIGHT_ONLY=ON option must be passed to the cmake command (see paragraph 2 for details).
+To run SALOME in the light configuration, the command runLightSalome.csh (or runLightSalome.sh) from GUI module is used. - Building in full configuration enables all CORBA services (-DSALOME_LIGHT_ONLY=OFF parameter of cmake command, this option is used by default).
 To run SALOME in the full configuration a command runSalome from KERNEL module is used.